a-rahimi/procams/procams/index.md

 	“We'll delight users by bringing them closer to their data”;
 	“We'll seamlessly meld the digital and physical”;
 	"It's augmented reality without a clunky face-computer";
-	"It's the the fourth screen in your life!".
+	"It's the fourth screen in your life!".
 I’m making up these quotes, but all of them strike close to home for me.
 PROCAM projects sometimes ship, but they have never become the successes their inventors hope for.
 Each round, new lessons are learned then forgotten, and years later, new